 Being a well-known coffee Italian maker of moka pots, Bialetti knows what they're doing when perfecting the grind.

 Mayorga Organics Café Cubano, Dark Roast Whole Bean Coffee

 For Coffee Drinkers who want to support Small Farmers

 I've included this coffee for its 100% USDA organic certification.
-It's also pure Arabica.
-They recommend grinding the beans finely but for your moka pot, keep it more medium/fine.
+It's pure Arabica.
+The producer recommends grinding the beans finely but for your moka pot, keep it medium/fine.
 The slow-roasting process ensures a smooth finish with sweet, vanilla flavors.
 It's a dark roast so expect a bold intensity from your brew.

-The product is sourced from certified organic small farmers in Latin America.
-Each farmer and their farming practices have been inspected for high-quality purposes.
+Mayorga source the beans from certified organic small farmers in Latin America.
+Each farmer and their farming practices are inspected for high-quality purposes.